wpmudev/coursepress/README.md

     git clone git@bitbucket.org:incsub/coursepress.git --recursive

 This will ensure you grab all the required submodules.

+**Note: ** If you already have a cloned repo, you will need to *init* the submodule.

+    git submodule init --
+    git submodule update

 #### Checking out branches